GraphScope/GART/README.md

 # GART: Graph Analysis on Relational Transactional Datasets

 GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for online graph processing.
+It is designed to bridge the gap between relational OLTP and graph-based OLAP.

+Please to refer [GART documentation](https://graphscope.github.io/GART/documentation/getting-started/quick-start.html) for more details.

 ## Table of Contents
 - [What is GART](#what-is-gart)